benmatselby/knope/README.md

 ## Requirements

 If you are wanting to build and develop this, you will need the following items installed.
-If, however, you just want to run the application I recommend using the docker container (See below).

 - Go version 1.12+